php-fig/fig-standards/proposed/event-dispatcher.md

 * Passing a collection to a series of Listeners to allow them to register values with it so that the Emitter may act on all of the collected information.
 * Passing a collection to a series of Listeners to allow them to modify the collection in some way before the Emitter takes action.
 * Passing some contextual information to a series of Listeners so that all of them may "vote" on what action to take, with the Emitter deciding based on the aggregate information provided.
+* Passing an object to a series of listeners and allowing one of them to set a value and then prevent further listeners from running.

 Events passed to a Modify Dispatcher SHOULD have some sort of mutator methods on them to allow Listeners to modify the object.
 The nature of those methods is up to each implementation to determine.